In July 2018, the U.S. Federal Drug Administration officially approved the first new medicine for relapsing malaria in more than 60 years.

 To combat the risk of recurrent attacks, patients need treatment as soon as possible.
-Many people are prescribed primaquine for the relapse (with chloroquine in combination).
+Many people are prescribed some antimalarials for the relapse (with others in combination).
 The medication generally comes with a strict two-week routine that can be difficult for many patients to follow.

 Alternatively, Krintafel uses just one dose with standard doses of chloroquine.
 According to the FDA, the drug reduce risk of a malaria relapse by 70 percent for six months.

 So, what’s the downside?

 It looks like the problem with tafenoquine isn’t the drug itself.
 The issue comes lies in the expensive, highly technical test used to judge its potential efficacy in a patient.

 As NPR shares, the WHO and FDA mandate that patients need a G6PD test before drugs such as tafenoquine can be prescribed.
 The glucose-6-phosphate deficiency test judges how a person should react to the medication.
 Serious negative side effects make the test a possible life-saver.
 Hypersensitivity reactions, deficiency in pregnancy or lactation, methemoglobinemia and serious psychiatric problems could all come from a negative reaction.

 While the evaluation has been deemed necessary for many reasons, it requires trained technicians and major laboratory facilities.
 Many of the communities most affected by malaria would struggle to meet these standards.

 A simple and affordable test could be the solution to this problem.